 5.6.4.6 Potential New Requirements needed to support the use case

-[PR 5.6.4.6-1] Subject to operator policy and regulatory requirements, the 6G system shall be able to minimize service interruption or degradation during disasters based on the impact of disaster on the network.
+[PR 5.6.4.6-1] Subject to operator policy and regulatory requirements, the 6G system shall be able to provide disaster-specific assistance information to UEs such as for example the likelihood of an upcoming disaster situation, the type of disaster and likely immune cells in order to minimize service interruption or degradation during disasters based on the impact of the specific disaster on the network, which may only be affected in certain locations (e.g. if deployed on outdoor vs indoor mounts, in flooding areas etc).

-Editor’s Note: disaster impacts within a single network is FFS.

-Editor’s Note: disaster impacts on multiple networks and their potential requirements are FFS.
+[PR 5.6.4.6-2] Subject to operators’ policies, agreements and regulatory requirements, the 6G system shall be able to provide disaster-specific assistance information related to other operator(s) network(s) serving the disaster area to its served UEs in order to minimize service interruption or degradation during disasters based on the impact of the specific disaster on the network.